airtop-ai/examples-python/examples/summarize/src/README.md

 ## Setup environment

+Install python 3.10 and pip if you haven't already.

-Clone the repository and navigate to this example
+Clone the repository and navigate to this example directory:

 `cd examples/summarize/src`